sellorm/nhsnumber/README.md

 The number consists of 9 digits and a single digit checksum.

-For more information, please see the [NHS number wikipedia article](https://en.wikipedia.org/wiki/NHS_number) on the subject.
+For more information, please see the [NHS number Wikipedia article](https://en.wikipedia.org/wiki/NHS_number) on the subject.

 ## Installation

-You can install the released version of nhsnumber from [Github](https://github.com/sellorm/nhsnumber) with:
+You can install the released version of nhsnumber from [GitHub](https://github.com/sellorm/nhsnumber) with:

 ``` r
 devtools::install_github("sellorm/nhsnumber")